Skip to main content

 t-SNE vs PCA

 PCA (Principal Component Analysis) is a linear technique that works best with data that has a linear structure.
 It seeks to identify the underlying principal components in the data by projecting onto lower dimensions, minimizing variance, and preserving large pairwise distances.
-Read our Principal Component Analysis (PCA) tutorial to understand the inner working of the algorithms with R examples.
+Read our Principal Component Analysis (PCA) tutorial to understand the inner workings of the algorithms with R examples.

 But, t-SNE is a nonlinear technique that focuses on preserving the pairwise similarities between data points in a lower-dimensional space. t-SNE is concerned with preserving small pairwise distances whereas, PCA focuses on maintaining large pairwise distances to maximize variance.

-How t-SNE works
+How t-SNE Works

 The t-SNE algorithm finds the similarity measure between pairs of instances in higher and lower dimensional space.
 After that, it tries to optimize two similarity measures.
 It does all of that in three steps.